mTurner-beepboop/t2fa_project/readme.md

 * `status_report/` The status report submitted in December
 * `meetings/` Records of the meetings during the project
 * `dissertation/` Source folder for the final project dissertation
-* `presentation/` Folder containing files regarding the final presentation fo the project
+* `presentation/` Folder containing files regarding the final presentation for the project
 * `models/` Folder containing the digital 3D models that were designed for the project
 * `notes/` Notes that were made on paper throughout the project
+* 'ethics/' Folder containing all related ethical information regarding the user study

 ## Important